Page title

 1. the claimant or their nominee being eligible to vote in a State or Federal election

-2. the claimant being the owner or occupier of the property, as per the definitions and requirements in the LG Act and Elections Regs
+2. the claimant being the owner or occupier of the property, as per the definitions and requirements in the LG Act and Elections Regulations

 3. the property that a claim is made against is rateable.

-Electors can make enrolment eligibility claims by using the forms enclosed in these guidelines, which have been approved by the Departmental CEO (Director General) to be the forms for enrolment eligibility claims and nominations.
-These can be found below.
+Electors can make enrolment eligibility claims by using the forms enclosed in these guidelines, which have been approved by DLGSC's Director General to be the forms for enrolment eligibility claims and nominations.
+These can be found at appendix 1.
+Section 74 of the Interpretation Act 1984 provides that deviations from the form which do not materially affect its substance or are likely to mislead a person a

 • more than 2 owners/occupiers who are natural persons